berenicechisholm9/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to stay flexible and adaptable, as you may encounter unforeseen challenges or changes in priorities.
 Use version control and documentation to keep track of your code and ensure that others can understand and maintain it.
 Don't be afraid to ask for help or advice from peers or online communities.
 They can provide valuable insights and resources that can help improve your coding skills.
 Finally, always keep learning and growing, by reading blogs, attending workshops, or simply experimenting with new technologies and tools.

+# 2024-02-11
+- "Today's programming wisdom is to remember that code is read far more often than it is written.
+Always strive for clarity and maintainability in your work, as this will save time and reduce errors in the long run.
+Write self-documenting code with meaningful variable names, comments, and adhere to consistent coding standards.
+Optimize for readability and simplicity before prematurely optimizing for performance."

+In essence: "Code that is easy to understand is also easy to debug, extend, and maintain.
+Invest in making your code readable because tomorrow, the person who has to decipher it might be you."